 Signing documents online

-When it comes to getting documents signed, which realtors have to do constantly, the app with electronic signature feature is the fastest way to do it on the go.
-It is also great to have an app that can connect with cloud services like Dropbox, Evernote, Google Drive to import and save documents, track their status and send reminders.
+When it comes to getting documents signed, which realtors have to do constantly, the electronic signature feature is the fastest way to do it on the go.
+It is also great to have an app that can connect with cloud services like Dropbox, Evernote, Google Drive to import and save documents, track their status, and send reminders.